 If you rent out a room in your own home, you might assume the same rules apply as letting out a separate property.
 They do not.
 The legal framework for lodgers is fundamentally different from the framework for tenants, and understanding this distinction is essential.
 Using the wrong type of agreement can give your occupier rights you never intended.
+For a broader overview of tenancy types, see our tenancy agreements hub.

 What Is a Lodger?